repolicy/csp-guru/csp-guru/README.md

 ## License and conditions
-The licence of this data allows academic and all non-commercial use if you give appropriate credit, under the [Creative Commons Attribution-NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/).
+The licence of this data allows to share and adapt this data if you give appropriate credit, under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
 For academic and professional use (presentations, journal articles, reports, etc): Please cite the original source, the paper [Lilliestam et al. (2020)](https://doi.org/10.1080/15567249.2020.1773580).
 Please also link to www.csp.guru if possible.

 ## Changes in this version of CSP.guru